We all know something has gone seriously wrong in our world.

-Causes are numerous, but burning fossil fuels, deforestation and farming are the most impactful.
+Causes are numerous, but burning fossil fuels, deforestation, and farming are the most impactful.

 It’s time to start thinking: What’s the future we want our children to live in?

 The greenhouse effect is warming our planet, the ocean included.
-Which leads to an increasing sea level due to melting glaciers and icy surfaces.
+This leads to an increasing sea level due to melting glaciers and icy surfaces.
 While humanity still remains safe from that event, we can’t say the same for polar bears.

 Sea ice is their natural habitat and hunting ground.
 The increasing loss of their habitat forces them to travel further to hunt and many die from hunger or drowning.